Who Owns PayPal?

 4. Business solutions: PayPal offers a range of solutions for businesses, including payment processing, invoicing, and merchant services, helping them streamline their operations and manage their finances more efficiently.

-See also Who Owns Lamborghini?
+See also Who Owns Chrysler?

 With these products and services, PayPal aims to strengthen its position in the market and achieve its growth strategy.
 However, it faces competition from other online payment providers, such as Stripe and Square, which also offer similar services.